 MEN HAIRSTYLES AT THE RENAISSANCE :

 In Venice, to dye their hair (preferable of blond color), women applied different recipes and later, they exposed their heads to the sun for several hours, using a special hat (with no top) what they called solana.
 It was a rite which supposed a huge sacrifice to beautify their hair.
 It's unclear what role played in that process the exposition to the sun, given that most of the formulas made to decolorize the hair were made in base of lye and astringent products, which means that, without an exposition to the sun they would have worked anyway; but the ceremony of being installed down the sun rays was anyhow accomplished.
+Even today brides-to-be can use similar natural tricks to lighten their hair for their wedding.
+There are so many decisions to make about the ceremony and what type of Larson wedding bands to select, spending less time at the hair salon could mean more time to shop for the perfect tungsten wedding bands.

 WOMEN HAIRSTYLES AT THE RENAISSANCE :